- -€86.75

 ![]() |

-NFC CONNECTIVITYThe Ocean Sigal PBL3 beacon also features NFC functionality, enabling it to connect to a smartphone.
-In addition to the fact that the castaway can see that his distress signal is taken into account by a rescue center, with the EPIRB function he can also access various information from his beacon.
-Once the Ocean Signal application (available on IOS and Android) has been installed, simply hold your phone up to the beacon and the application will open.
-It provides a wealth of information :
+NFC CONNECTIVITYThe Ocean Sigal PBL3 also features NFC functionality, enabling it to connect to a Smartphone.
+In addition to the fact that the shipwrecked person can see that his distress signal is taken into account by a rescue center, with the rLS function, it can also access various information from its beacon.
+Once you've installed the Ocean Signal app (available on IOS and Android), simply hold your phone up to the beacon and the app will open.
+It allows you to have access to a wealth of information :

-It also shows the number of self-tests & GNSS tests carried out and passed:
+It also shows the number of GNSS self-tests and tests performed and passed:

 ![]() |